Learned iterative networks: An operator learning perspective: Learned Gradient Networks

-The viewpoint of plug-and-play schemes originates from the insight that the proximal operator \eqref{eq:proxOperator} in the updates \eqref{eq:ProxGadient} performs a denoising of the input.
-Thus, it may be replaced by a generic denoiser \cite{venkatakrishnan2013plug} which eliminates Gaussian noise.
-This relates to the first distinction mentioned above, which now allows for training of the neural operator $\NNOp_\NNparam$ as a Gaussian denoiser.
-That is, training pairs are given as samples in $\RecSpace$ only, i.e., $\{\signal_i,\widetilde{\signal}_i\}_i$, with $\widetilde{\signal}=\signal + \signalnoise$ where $\signalnoise$ is zero-mean Gaussian noise.
-In Inverse problems, the noisy realisation of $\signal$ may be also obtained from the measurements $\data$ with a handcrafted reconstruction operator, such that $\widetilde{\signal}=\RecOp(\data)$, if it preserves Gaussian noise.
+In inverse problems, the noisy realisation of $\signal$ may be also obtained from observed measurements $\data$ with a handcrafted reconstruction operator, such that $\widetilde{\signal}=\RecOp(\data)$, if it preserves Gaussian noise.
 Nevertheless, it should be noted that for many inverse problems the reconstructed image $\widetilde{\signal}$ does contain artefacts and noise that is not purely zero-mean Gaussian, especially so if an undersampled problem is considered, e.g., sparse or limited-angle X-ray tomography.
-This is one of the primary limitations of \ac{PnP} schemes for inverse problems and hence \ac{PnP} schemes are mostly successful for fully-sampled inverse problems and have limited success for severely ill-posed or undersampled cases.
-Some recent advances have been made to extend \ac{PnP} schemes to Poisson data \cite{hurault2023convergent,klatzer2025efficient}.
+This is a primary limitation of \ac{PnP} schemes for inverse problems and hence \ac{PnP} schemes are mostly successful for fully-sampled inverse problems and have limited success for severely ill-posed or undersampled cases.
+We note, that some recent advances have been made to extend \ac{PnP} schemes to Poisson data \cite{hurault2023convergent,klatzer2025efficient}.

 On the other hand, and with respect to the second distinction, since the proximal operator in the classic iterative scheme has been replaced, one can examine the limiting case and establish convergence results of varying degree.
 For instance, we observe that if the iterative update given by the mapping $\NNOp_\NNparam\colon\signal^{k-1}\mapsto \signal^k$ is contractive, then the iterative process of applying $\NNOp_\NNparam$ repeatedly will converge to a fixed-point $\signal^\infty$ with